Site icon Sancerres at Sunset

 Museum at Anderson House

 Visitors to Anderson House may take a docent-led tour the first two floors of the house.
-I’ve been several times and always notice something new.
+I’ve been several times and always enjoy the feel of escaping back into history.

 The mansion is furnished with art and artifacts collected by the couple during their broad travels around the world, including English paintings, French furniture, Flemish tapestries, and Asian ivories, lacquerware, screens, and sculptures.